-Sequential choice is of particular interest in a reference-dependent context.
-This paper shows that maximization of attention-biased utility generates long-term choice behavior that satisfies basic consistency requirements.
-Decision makers do not cycle through available options indefinitely (and are not vulnerable to money pumps); rather, decisions are guaranteed to stabilize, and a long-run choice function, or an expectations-consistent personal equilibrium, is guaranteed to exist.
+Sequential choice is of particular interest in a reference-dependent context because of the possibility of preference reversals.
+This paper shows that maximization of attention-biased utility for sequential decisions between economic goods generates long-term choice behavior that satisfies basic consistency requirements.
+Decision makers do not cycle through available goods indefinitely (and are not vulnerable to money pumps); rather, choices are guaranteed to stabilize, and a long-run choice function, or an expectations-consistent personal equilibrium, is guaranteed to exist.

 In a related vein, this paper also considers the choice of reference points that maximize utility.
-It establishes that the impact of a reference point on utility from a particular bundle is nonmonotonic, and that high reference points are often optimal.
-This result helps us understand the common preference for attainable but non-trivial outcomes as aspirational reference points, or goals.
+We establish that the impact of a reference point on utility from a particular object is nonmonotonic, and high reference points are often optimal.
+This result helps us understand the common preference for attainable but non-trivial outcomes as aspirational reference points, or goals (Locke et al., 1981; Diener et al., 1999).
+With a more general conception of reference points, the model also accommodates other behavioral anomalies, such as choice set effects (Huber et al., 1982; Simonson, 1989) and anchoring effects (Johnson and Schkade, 1989; Ariely et al., 2003), which have recently been attributed to attentional biases.